catspook/Shadow_Over_Darkmoor/README.md

 # The Shadow Over Darkmoor

+The Shadow Over Darkmoor is a text-based roguelike adventure game set in the fictonal village of Darkmoor.
+It runs off of the terminal (untested on Windows) and has a very gentle learning curve.

 ![pink-welcome](https://raw.githubusercontent.com/catspook/Shadow_Over_Darkmoor/master/doc/pink-welcome.png)

 Over the last few weeks, travel to and from the town of Darkmoor has trickled to a halt, save for a few refugees who